donedgardo/blog/content/daily/wip-dialogue-day-4-the-pain-prerequisite.md

 ---
-path: /wip-dialogue-day-4-the-pain-prerequisite
 date: 2026-02-22T14:00:00.000Z
 title: "WIP Dialogue Day 4: The Pain Prerequisite"
-description: "You can't sell medicine to someone who doesn't know they're sick."
+category: daily
+rss: true
 ---

 👋 Hello there!

 *This is Day 4 of a 6-day dialogue on reducing work in progress.
-[Start from Day 1](/wip-dialogue-day-1-stop-starting) or [read Day 3](/wip-dialogue-day-3-protecting-focus).*
+[Start from Day 1](/daily/wip-dialogue-day-1-stop-starting) or [read Day 3](/daily/wip-dialogue-day-3-protecting-focus).*

 ---